kshitijpurwar/Javascript30/0.TemplateBoilerplate/README.md

 - `Source code` will be available on github
 - Each project has a `code` associated with it to, be used with my personal URL shortener
 - The project will be hosted on Github sites
-- The `gulpfile.js` contains all the processes used such as minification, Live Reload,auto-prefixing, compilation etc
+- The `gulpfile.js` contains all the processes used such as minification, Live Reload, auto-prefixing,  compilation etc
 - This boilerplate has [browserSync](https://browsersync.io/) which is insanely AWESOME :tada: :tada: :tada: :balloon:.
 All you need to do is edit the Sass, Pug and JS in `/build/src/`
-- Use `gulp production` to update __Production__ `index.html` in root folder
+- Use `gulp production` to update __Production__ `index.html` in root folder before pushing to github
 - Use `index.html` in `/build/dist` for testing, it's the one with live reload

 ## Gulp Plugins employed